chpc-tech-eval/scc/tutorial2/README.md

 In this section you will learn to:
 Create a playbook that will perform the following actions on all Ansible hosts/clients:
     1. Create a new sudo user and granting sudo priviledges.
-    2. Copy a local SSH public key and include it in the `authorized_keys` file for the new administrative user on the remote host.
+    2. Copy a local ssh public key and include it in the `authorized_keys` file for the new administrative user on the remote host.

 1. Create an ansible working directory in your `/home/rocky`, this is where all ansible playbooks will reside.